onefinestay/pylytics/docs/getting-started/setup-exit-scripts.rst

 In the example above, the ``pull_from_google_api`` script will be run before ``update`` gets executed for ``MyFact``, and ``notify_admin`` will be run afterwards.

-If you have several Facts, and each one defines the same script, then the script will only be run once before all Facts are run.
+If you have several Facts, and each one requires the same setup or exit script, then the script will only be run once.